GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 kubectl create namespace "$NAMESPACE"
 ```

-Create a certificate for Wordpress.
+Create a certificate for WordPress.
 If you already have a certificate that you
 want to use, copy your certificate and key pair in to the `/tmp/tls.crt` and
 `/tmp/tls.key` files.